Take a digital wallet payment

 Sign in to the GOV.UK Pay admin tool.

-Under Services, select the service where you want to enable Google Pay.
+Under Services, select the service where you want to turn on Google Pay.

 Select Settings.